bahattinumur/real-estate/README.md

 <h1> REAL ESTATE AND CONSTRUCTION </h1>

 This is an example of a real estate and construction website.

-Slideshow feature on the homepage enables seamless transitions between house images with just a single click.
+The homepage features a slideshow that allows seamless transitions between house images with just a single click.
+The design is simple, useful, and elegant.
+The website is built using the Bootstrap framework.

-Simple, useful, and elegant design.

-Built using the Bootstrap framework.

-<h2> Software Languages and Libraries </h2>
+<h2> Software Languages </h2>

-I made it using HTML, CSS, JS and Bootstrap.
+- HTML

+- CSS

+- JavaScript

+<h2> Framework </h2>

+- Bootstrap

 <h2> Screen Gif </h2>